anyputer/retro-zig/README.md

 My hope is that this will be useful for people creating emulators and game engines in Zig, for years to come.
 Consider giving a ⭐ if you like what you see!

+> [!WARNING]
-⚠️ This is currently missing a bunch of functionality, and is not yet stable. ⚠️
+> This is currently missing a bunch of functionality, and is not yet stable.
+Furthermore, while Zig itself is a very nice little language, you should expect breaking changes.
+Nonetheless, have fun!

 ## Getting started
 ### Prerequisites
-- ⚡ Zig 0.11 (latest as of July 2023)
+- ⚡ Zig 0.12 dev (latest as of February 2024)
 - 👾 RetroArch or another libretro frontend
 - 🖼️ Optional: Cairo graphics library (to build the Cairo example)